itmayziii/gatsby-webpack-call-undefined/README.md

 # gatsby-webpack-call-undefined

-This repo attempts to demonstrate error "WebpackError: TypeError: Cannot read property 'call' of undefined" the mentioned in Webpack issue [#6094](https://github.com/webpack/webpack/issues/6094).
+This repo attempts to demonstrate error "WebpackError: TypeError: Cannot read property 'call' of undefined" mentioned in Webpack issue [#6094](https://github.com/webpack/webpack/issues/6094).
 This example is using [loadable components](https://github.com/gregberge/loadable-components) in a [Gatsby](https://www.gatsbyjs.org/) project.
 I'm using this example because I was unable to reproduce this myself when writing a Webpack configuration, but it seems Gatsby's Webpack config consistently generates the error during a `npm run build`.